huggingface/optimum-benchmark/README.md

 </p>
 <h1 align="center">Optimum-Benchmark 🏋️</h1>

-Optimum-Benchmark is a unified multi-backend utility for benchmarking [Transformers](https://github.com/huggingface/transformers), [Diffusers](https://github.com/huggingface/diffusers), [PEFT](https://github.com/huggingface/peft), [TIMM](https://github.com/huggingface/pytorch-image-models) and [Optimum](https://github.com/huggingface/optimum) flavors, along with supported optimizations & quantization schemes, for [inference](https://github.com/huggingface/optimum#accelerated-inference) & [training](https://github.com/huggingface/optimum#accelerated-training), on multiple [backends & hardwares](https://github.com/huggingface/optimum-benchmark?tab=readme-ov-file#supported-backendsdevices).
+Optimum-Benchmark is a unified [multi-backend & multi-device](#backends--devices-) utility for benchmarking [Transformers](https://github.com/huggingface/transformers), [Diffusers](https://github.com/huggingface/diffusers), [PEFT](https://github.com/huggingface/peft), [TIMM](https://github.com/huggingface/pytorch-image-models) and [Optimum](https://github.com/huggingface/optimum) flavors, along with all their supported [optimizations & quantization schemes](#backend-features-), for [inference & training](#benchmark-features-%EF%B8%8F), in [distributed & non-distributed settings](#backend-features-).

 ## Motivation 🤔

-- Hardware vendors wanting to know how their hardware performs compared to others on the same models.
+- HF hardware partners wanting to know how their hardware performs compared to another hardware on the same models.
-- HF ecosystem users wanting to know how their chosen model performs in terms of latency, throughput, memory usage, energy consumption, etc.
+- HF ecosystem users wanting to know how their chosen model performs in terms of latency, throughput, memory usage, energy consumption, etc compared to another model.
 - Experimenting with hardware & backend specific optimizations & quantization schemes that can be applied to models and improve their computational/memory/energy efficiency.
-- [...]

 ## Current status 📈